Security#

 http-server.https.keystore.key: changeme

-For advanced configurations, refer to the Trino TLS documentation for more details.
+For advanced TLS configurations, see the TLS documentation.

 Authentication#